In-Browser Coding Interview Practice for Data...

 SQL is the most tested skill in data engineering interviews.
 41% of all interview questions are SQL.
 When you practice on DataDriven, your queries run against a real database with actual data loaded into the tables.
 This is not pattern matching or string comparison.
 It is real query execution.

 Why does this matter?
-Because keyword-based "grading" cannot tell the difference between a correct query and an incorrect one that happens to contain the right syntax.
-Consider this example:
+Because keyword-based scoring cannot tell the difference between a correct query and an incorrect one that happens to contain the right syntax.
+Consider a query that partitions by the wrong column, uses the wrong ordering, or misses a filter condition.
+It will pass keyword scoring while producing completely wrong results.

 On DataDriven, every SQL problem runs your query against a real database.
-The grader checks correctness across a range of edge cases: NULLs, duplicates, empty groups, and boundary values.
-If your query handles the simple case but mishandles NULLs, the grader flags it and explains exactly what went wrong.
+The evaluator checks correctness across a range of edge cases: NULLs, duplicates, empty groups, and boundary values.
+If your query handles the simple case but mishandles NULLs, the evaluator flags it and explains exactly what went wrong.

 The SQL editor includes syntax highlighting, auto-completion for table and column names, and keyboard shortcuts for running queries (Cmd+Enter or Ctrl+Enter).
 The schema panel on the left shows all tables, columns, and data types for the current problem.
 You can query any table to inspect the data before writing your solution.
 This mirrors the real interview experience, where you typically get access to the schema before the timer starts.